beyond-code-github/wristband/README.rst

 If using the ldap server in the VM the login credentials are: mars/password The user mars belongs to the planets group.

+SLDAP is exposed to the host machine on port 1636

 .. _virtualenv: http://docs.python-guide.org/en/latest/dev/virtualenvs/